 Persian cats may not be known for being excessively energetic or lively.
 In fact, they’re more likely to be found curled up on your lap than out chasing birds.
-They can have a playful streak, similar to that of a kitten.
-However, as a purebred cat, they are prone to certain genetic and physical conditions.
+They can have a playful streak similar to that of a kitten.
+However, as purebreds, they are prone to certain genetic and physical conditions.
 And, although they can look like large cats because of their coat, Persians generally weigh between 8 and 12 pounds for a female and up to 15 pounds for a male.

 The best food for Persian cats will ensure that they get the right ratio of protein, fat, and carbohydrates, while also enabling them to maintain a healthy coat and eyes.
-“The Sand Cat”, a nickname given to them because their long fur protected them from heat and the sand in the Persian desert, needs a diet that is rich in good quality protein, low in carbs, and has a reasonable fat ratio.
+“The Sand Cat,” a nickname given to them because their long fur protected them from heat and the sand in the Persian desert, needs a diet that is rich in high-quality protein, low in carbs, and has a reasonable fat ratio.

 |Best Value||Iams ProActive Health Indoor||

 The 7 Best Foods for Persian Cats